apache/struts-site/source/core-developers/parameters-interceptor.md

 a comma separated list of regular expressions.
 When any of these expressions match the value of a parameter, such parameter will be ignored by the interceptor.

-Below is an example of adding a parameter values ${} and %{} to the list of parameter values that should be excluded.
+Below is an example of adding parameter values ${} and %{} to the list of parameter values that should be excluded.

 **Setup Interceptor Stack To Exclude ${ and %{ Parameter Values**